-Peperomia graveolens is s a succulent plant which originates from family Piperaceae.
-This is an endemic plant in Ecuador. you could call Peperomia Graveolens plants as Ruby Glow, Radiator Plants in general too.
+Peperomia graveolens is a succulent plant from family Piperaceae.
+This is an endemic plant in Ecuador. you could call Peperomia Graveolens plants as Ruby Glow, Radiator Plants in general.

 |Botanical Name||Peperomia graveolens|

 |Common Name||Ruby Glow, Ruby Glow Peperomia, Ruby Peperomia.|

 |Mature Size||30 cms when it gets matured|

 |Flower Color||whitish yellow in color|

 |Hardiness Zones||10a – 11b from: |

 30 degrees Fahrenheit (-1.1 degrees Celsius)

 – 50 degrees Fahrenheit (+10 degrees Celsius )

 |Average price||$ 12- $ 30|